dymmond/lilya/docs/en/docs/contrib/mail.md

 RuntimeError: No Mailer configured.
 Did you forget to call setup_mail(app, backend=...)?
 ```

-* If you override `app.state.mailer` with something invalid, you’ll see the same error.
+* If you override `app.state.mailer` with something invalid, you'll see the same error.

 ---